mantekb/NetworkingFundamentals_SignalEncoding/README.md

 5. You'll see 6 different encoding schemes.
 If you want to run scramber, hit 'Y'.
 Else, hit any other key which will terminate the program.
 If you hit 'Y', you'll see two different scrambling techniques.

-#### The working demo of this assignment on PHP can be accessed from http://signal.sagarsharma.com.np